AlePuglisi/navigation-learning/nav2-course/8-nav2-interaction/README.md

 But before coding, let's understand how the API interacts with the ROS2 communication Network.

-## How does Nav2 work behind the curtains?
+## How does Nav2 works behind the curtains?

 Behind the scenes of Nav2, we find the usual ROS2 communication and interaction tools, topics, services, and actions.<br/>